Blog and Insights

 This metric helps project managers and stakeholders evaluate the financial success of individual projects and make informed decisions for future projects.

-In TimeLog PSA, the project factor is calculated automatically and depicted from red to green; making it easy to follow.
+In TimeLog PSA, the project factor is calculated automatically and depicted from red to green, making it easy to follow.

 The 10-25% rule